Artistic Director, George Staib

 Born in Tehran, Iran, George Staib is of Armenian descent and has been living in the United States since the age of ten.
 He began his dance training at Dickinson College in Carlisle, Pennsylvania in conjunction with the Central Pennsylvania Youth Ballet.
 Though his BA is in political science, he actively studied dance, music and theater throughout his undergraduate years.
 He then went on to earn an MFA in dance and choreography from Temple University where he served on the faculty upon graduation.
 Notable teachers include Ann Vachon, Marcia Dale Weary, and Betty Jones; company credits include Ann Vachon/Dance Conduit, Coriolis Dance Company, Gathering Wild Dance Company, and Paula Kellinger and Dancers.
 In addition, the fall of 2006 provided Staib the opportunity to perform with the José Limón Dance Company as a guest artist in their re-creation of Missa Brevis.
 He has performed his critically-acclaimed solo NarcissEros extensively at venues across the United States and Europe.

 In 2001 he joined the dance faculty at Emory University where he teaches modern and ballet techniques, choreography, and Contemplate, Create, Debate, a freshman seminar he created to introduce students to the practice of seeing and making art.
-He is also a regular advisor to honor’s candidates in the Dance and Theater and Music Departments at Emory.
+He is also a regular advisor to honor’s candidates in the Dance, Theater and Music Departments at Emory.
+He also serves as an adjudicator for the American College Dance Association, has been commissioned to create and set works across the United States and has been recognized by Dance Teacher Magazine as one of the top five dance educators in the country.
+Staib is also a contributing writer and critic for ArtsATL, Atlanta’s only source for arts news, information and critical evaluation.

 Rehearsal Director, Sean Nguyen-Hilton